 Josh passed away on June 18, 2008, less than two weeks before his 29th birthday.
 His parents are not unlike any other parents who have lost a child.
 The loss has been devastating to his mom and dad, Sandi and Bruce; and to Nicole, Josh’s sister.
 Not a day goes by without his family thinking about him, and often crying.
 When Josh was an infant, a clergyman was at the Chapnick home and, after meeting Josh while he was in his mother’s arms, said: “Your son is very special and you do not realize it”.
 Yes, Josh is special!
 He touched many people’s lives, showing them how it is just as easy to be kind and compassionate as it is to be difficult.
 His family remembered his kind generous heart when they chose his epitaph: “You open your hand, and provide for all the living”.
 The use of the word “provide” only seemed logical to make it part of the “JoshProvides name, brand and website.

-There is no better way to perpetually memorialize and honor Josh’s character and being, than establishing the JoshProvides Epilepsy Assistance Foundation to support those living with seizure disorders by financially helping them with medical services, prescription medication costs and transportation costs.
+There is no better way to perpetually memorialize and honor Josh’s character and being, than establishing the JoshProvides Epilepsy Assistance Foundation, Inc. to support those living with seizure disorders by financially helping them with medical services, seizure detection devices and transportation costs.

 His family and friends take solace in knowing they are doing what Josh would want them to do – opening their hands to provide for others.
 Please join us in supporting those who are living with epilepsy!